 Research in the Jockusch lab is aimed at documenting patterns of phenotypic variation and understanding how evolutionary and developmental factors interact to create these patterns.
 We use a diversity of approaches, including comparative phylogenetics, molecular systematics, and developmental studies of gene function and expression.
 Researchers in the lab have studied a wide variety of animals, including arthropods, tardigrades, salamanders and skinks.

-We are actively seeking new graduate students for fall 2020!
-Email Elizabeth with a brief description of research interests to learn more.
+We are actively seeking new graduate students for fall 2021!
+Email Elizabeth with a brief description of research interests and attach a C.V. if you are interesting in learning more.
 All graduate students in the EEB program are fully funded and the program admits both MS and PhD students.
-Some additional funding is available for a project on the conservation genetics of slender salamanders (Batrachoseps).